kingzamzon/GGame/README.md

 # GGuess

-An extension of THE BOOK guessing game with player live
+An extension of THE BOOK CLI guessing game with player live

 # Note